Carrier Oils For Autumn Skin Protection

 Argan oil is the very finest choice for autumn and winter skin care, since it’s rich in proteins that normalises the production of sebum, tightens skin, and improves its elasticity.
 The rich, complex and unique chemical composition of argan oil deeply nourishes the skin, helping to soften wrinkles and protect against the damaging effects of the weather and premature aging.
 This is why beauty experts refer to it as ‘liquid gold’!

 Jojoba oil also protects your skin from the harsh autumn weather and is a surprisingly non-greasy, highly emollient oil that moisturises and conditions without leaving your skin feeling like an oil slick.
-It can also help to unclog pores by dissolving the accumulated debris that collects there.
+Other jojoba carrier oil benefits include its ability to unclog blocked pores on the face by dissolving the accumulated debris that collects there.

 Rosehip oil is a great overnight treatment because it is a natural antioxidant with excellent emollient properties.
 Even better, it is also a powerful skin cell regenerator that can help to soften fine lines and wrinkles.
 Evening primrose and calendula oils are excellent for relieving sensitive, red and irritated skin caused by adverse weather conditions, and can be used alone or added to a lighter carrier oil such as sweet almond or peach.